Techtonica/techtonica.org/README.md

 ### Updating the Site

-Important: Only ever Pull form the server!
+Important: Only ever Pull from the server!

 1. Log in via SSH using your SSH key.